-I like the hard plastic container of the Groom Genie dog wipes, because we often take them hiking or keep them in the car.
+I like the hard plastic container of the Groom Genie dog wipes because we often take them hiking or keep them in the car.
 This container doesn't get squashed in a hiking pack, and it fits perfectly in the cup holder of the car.

-While the container is well designed, I wasn't pleased to find out that the company doesn't list the ingredients on their website or on the container.
+While the container is well designed, I wasn't pleased to find out that the company doesn't list the ingredients on its website or on the container.
 They do refer to the wipes as ‘natural pet towelettes,' why wouldn't they list the ingredients if they are all natural?
 Groom Genie dog wipes do have a pleasant odor, so I know they include more than just water.